tyllenb/solomon-test-lg/README.md

 *"The heart of the wise inclines to the right, but the heart of the fool to the left."* - Ecclesiastes 10:2

-May this tool help bring wisdom and understanding to your relationships. 🕊️# solomon-test-lg
+May this tool help bring wisdom and understanding to your relationships. 🕊️